Ghina10159/codveda-machine-learning-internship/Task1_Data_Preprocessing/README.md

+# Codveda Machine Learning Internship

+This repository contains the tasks completed during my Machine Learning Internship at Codveda Technologies.

+## Tasks

-# Task 1: Data Preprocessing on Titanic Dataset
+### Task 1 – Data Preprocessing

-## Objective
-The goal of this task is to prepare raw data for machine learning models.

-## Steps Performed
-- Loaded the Titanic dataset
+Performed data preprocessing on the Titanic dataset including:

-- Explored the dataset
-- Removed unnecessary columns
-- Handled missing values
+- Handling missing values
-- Encoded categorical variables
+- Encoding categorical variables
-- Split data into training and testing sets
-- Applied feature scaling
+- Feature scaling

-## Tools Used
-- Python
-- Pandas
-- Scikit-learn
-- Matplotlib
+- Train-test splitting

-## Outcome
-The dataset is cleaned and ready for machine learning models.
+Dataset prepared for machine learning models.

+More tasks will be added as the internship progresses.